Guchito/crm-react/README.md

 # React + Vite

-React Router DOM
+React Router DOM using dinamic routing
-With Tailwind
+With Tailwind.